Google Pixel Watch 3 (45mm) vs Garmin epix Pro (Gen 2) Sapphire Edition (47mm)

 Who should buy each?

-Choose the Google Pixel Watch 3 (45mm) if: you want a bright 1.4" display for outdoor use, need advanced running metrics, or prefer deep integration with the Google ecosystem.
+Choose the Google Pixel Watch 3 (45mm) if: you want a bright display for outdoor use, need advanced running metrics, or prefer a lightweight watch at 1.31oz.

-Choose the Garmin epix Pro (Gen 2) Sapphire Edition (47mm) if: you require up to 16 days of battery life, need durability for outdoor adventures, or want a built-in LED flashlight for night training.
+Choose the Garmin epix Pro (Gen 2) Sapphire Edition (47mm) if: you need long battery life, want a durable build with sapphire glass, or will use it for extended outdoor activities.
+(2.47 oz weight)

 Conclusion